denysdovhan/wtfjs/README.md

 The labeled statement is used with `break` or `continue` statements.
 You can use a label to identify a loop, and then use the `break` or `continue` statements to indicate whether a program should interrupt the loop or continue its execution.

 In the example above, we identify a label `foo`.
-Then `console.log('first');` executes and then we interrupt execution.
+After that `console.log('first');` executes and then we interrupt the execution.

 Read more about labels in JavaScript: